 So, that`s it.

-I hope you enjoyed it.
+I hope you enjoyed the Making of Lake Lugano House with SketchUp and V-Ray for SketchUp.
 If there is any question regarding any subject I would be pleased to answer it.

 David Santos is a 3d Artist from Ecuador.
 He studied architecture for 5 years in Universidad San Francisco de Quito.
 He started using SketchUp since the beginning, and ArchViz has become his passion.
 He specializes in 3D visualization and have been working on his own since 2014, mostly on local projects.